 Catback exhaust systems work by increasing the airflow capacity in order to produce more power.
 High-flow Catback exhaust systems increase power across the RPM range.
 Catback exhaust systems are more known for increasing the power in your lower RPM range.
 Catback exhaust systems deliver a boost to our 4Runner in both torque and horsepower.

 We still have not installed our headers, but we do have them sitting in the office.
-These are well-known for the best 4Runner Headers out there.
+These are well-known for the best Headers out there.
 If you are unsure about what headers are, go check out that post. in short, headers make it easier to push out exhaust gases from the cylinders in our engine.
 Headers work by eliminating the manifolds back-pressure.
 Instead of sharing a common manifold, each cylinder gets its own exhaust pipe.

 Running 91 Octane Fuel

 This one is a toss-up and all personal preference.
 If you go from running 87 to running 91 octane, you may or may not feel a difference.
 I started running 91 octane in the 4Runner for about a month and I felt like saw a difference for sure, but at what level?